Trillion: God of Destruction: Gameplay

 The game plays as a strategy tactical role-playing game with elements of dating sims as well.
 The player progresses by raising and bonding with six Demon Lords, girls with different strengths and weaknesses, so that they become capable of facing against Trillion.
 Training these Demon Lords involves triggering special events, and the storyline will branch into different endings based on the player's actions.
 The in-game battle system resembles a cross between that of roguelike and simulation role-playing games, and the player is required to raise characters ahead of a deadline known in advance.
 Death is a strategical element in the game, and because of that, a single Demon Lord cannot defeat Trillion alone.
-Outside of the six original Demon Lords, other characters such as Elma and Kerberos can awaken into Demon Lords, though it is hinted that certain conditions must be fulfilled for this to happen.
+Outside of the six original Demon Lords, other characters such as Elma and Kerberos can awaken into Demon Lords under certain conditions.

 The game has a new game plus mode for replaying the game multiple times.